computationalgeography/pycatch/readme.txt

 # first letter:

-exchange vars starting with                  X precipitation files starting with            P interception files starting with             V (from vegetation) surface store files starting with            S
+biomass or exchange vars starting with       X precipitation files starting with            P interception files starting with             V (from vegetation) surface store files starting with            S